Rainbow River

-The Rainbow River was designated as a Registered Natural Landmark in 1972, an Aquatic Preserve in 1986, and an "Outstanding Florida Waterway" in 1987.
+The Rainbow River was designated as a Registered Natural Landmark in 1972, an Aquatic Preserve in 1986, and an "Outstanding Florida Waterway" in 1987 because of its outstanding beauty and aesthetics.
 The state purchased the original area that was the Rainbow Springs attraction in 1990.
 Volunteers cleared the overgrown park and opened the park on weekends to the public.
 The Florida Park Service officially opened Rainbow Springs State Park on a full-time basis on March 9, 1995.

 Rainbow Springs State Park comprises 1459.07 acre of upland (which includes around 100 acre of wetlands) and 12.83 acre that are submerged.
-The most significant natural feature is the first-magnitude headspring basin which produces between 400 - 600 million gallons of fresh water per day, forming the Rainbow River.
+The most significant natural feature is the first-magnitude headspring basin which produces between 400 - 600 million gallons (1.5 to 2.3 million m³) of fresh water per day, forming the Rainbow River.
 The looking-glass waters of Rainbow Springs come from several vents, not one large bubbling spring.
 The river itself supports a wide variety of fish, wildlife, and plants, many within easy viewing by visitors.
 In total, the park contains 11 distinct natural communities, including sandhills, flatwoods, upland mixed forests, and hydric hammocks.
 Visitors are able to see a variety of wildflowers in season; oak, longleaf pines, magnolia, dogwood, redbud, and hickory trees; gray squirrels, red-shoulder hawks, swallowtail kites, barred owls, whitetail deer, and a wide variety of wading birds.
 The relative peace and quiet of the winter season offers much for the nature enthusiast.
 There is an interpretive room located in the visitor center displaying historical, natural, and cultural resources of the park.